 Beaded Sequin Ornaments

 These intricate ornaments may take extra time to create, but the results will be cherished decorations year after year.
 You’ll need a foam ball, sequins, seed beads and sequin pins.
-With a pin, pick up a sequin and a seed bead.
-Push into the ball.
+With a sequin pin, pick up a sequin and a seed bead.
+Push them into the ball.

 Continue adding sequins and beads, overlapping slightly, working in rows around the circumference of the ball.
 This DIY reminds us of vintage Christmas decorations!